Westwood charges three shots clear in Stockholm

 PARIS World number one Andy Murray shrugged off a sluggish start to reach his fifth French Open semi-final with a 2-6 6-1 7-6(0) 6-1 defeat of Japan's Kei Nishikori on Wednesday.

-World number three Lee Westwood "put on a bit of a show" by firing eight birdies in a faultless eight-under-par 64 to take the lead in the Scandinavian Masters second round in Stockholm on Thursday.
+World number three Lee Westwood "put on a bit of a show" by firing eight birdies in a faultless eight-under-par 64 to take the lead midway through the Scandinavian Masters second round in Stockholm on Thursday.

 The 39-year-old Briton picked up strokes at the fourth, fifth, ninth, 12th, 13th, 16th, 17th and 18th to register a 12-under total of 132 at the Bro Hof Slott Golf Club.

-His European Ryder Cup team mate Peter Hanson (68) of Sweden shared second place on 135 with Briton Lloyd Saltman (64) and Spaniard Carlos Del Moral (67).
+His European Ryder Cup team mate Peter Hanson (68) of Sweden was sharing second place on 135 with Briton Lloyd Saltman (64).

 "I think the greens are easier in the morning," Westwood told reporters as he continued preparations for next week's U.S. Open in San Francisco.